-(Fulfills the laboratory science requirement only with previous or concurrent credit for NSCI 100.)
-Prerequisite: MATH 012 or a more advanced MATH or STAT course.
+(Fulfills the laboratory science requirement.)
+Prerequisite: MATH 105, STAT 200, or a higher-numbered MATH or STAT course.
 Prerequisite or corequisite: NSCI 100.
 A laboratory study of the basic principles of physics and chemistry, with applications to geology, oceanography, meteorology, and astronomy.
 The objective is to apply the scientific method and use scientific and quantitative reasoning to make informed decisions about experimental results in the physical sciences.
 Discussion and laboratory activities cover the development of scientific thinking, the scientific method, the relationships among the various physical sciences, and the role of the physical sciences in interpreting the natural world.